ehetherington/libtinylogger/guide/examples.md

 with a single log_memory() call.

 ### logrotate.c
-The library has support for logrotate behaviour.
+The library has support for logrotate behavior.

 A background thread may be started that listens for an external signal to be sent from logrotate to perform a flush/close and re-open of the log file.

-This is simualted by the program itself sending the signal that logrotate would normally send.
+This is simulated by the program itself sending the signal that logrotate would normally send.

 Or, the program could perform the operation by itself (without starting that